-The paper, published today (June 3, 2020) in Nature Human Behaviour, is the first peer-reviewed study to comprehensively assess potential global supply chain effects of Covid-19 lockdowns, modeling the impact of lockdowns on 140 countries, including countries not directly affected by Covid-19.
+The paper, published today (June 3, 2020) in Nature Human Behaviour, is the first peer-reviewed study to comprehensively assess the potential global supply chain effects of COVID-19 lockdowns, modeling the impact of lockdowns on 140 countries, including countries not directly affected by COVID-19.

 Particularly at risk are open or highly specialized economies, such as Caribbean countries that rely on tourism and Central Asian countries such as Kazakhstan that rely on energy exports.
 Also vulnerable are globalized industries that rely on difficult-to-replace suppliers, such as automobile manufacturing, where production is estimated to fall by up to half.

 Lead author Professor Dabo Guan (UCL Bartlett School of Construction & Project Management and Tsinghua University) said: “Our study shows the ripple effects caused by lockdowns along global supply chains, with countries not directly affected by COVID-19 still experiencing heavy economic losses.

 “While predicting the true cost of lockdowns is not possible at this stage, our research suggests that shorter, stricter lockdowns minimize the impact on supply chains, while gradually easing restrictions over the course of a year may also be less disruptive than a swift lifting of restrictions followed by another lockdown.”

 The researchers estimated that gradually easing lockdown measures over 12 months would minimize supply chain impacts compared to lifting restrictions more quickly, over two months, and then introducing a second round of lockdowns in January next year, which they estimated would increase the cost by one-third.